 Dr. Danielle Kreeger is an ecologist with more than 30 years of experience working as a research scientist and educator.
 She currently serves as Senior Science Director for the Partnership for the Delaware Estuary (PDE), where she represents the National Estuary Program’s scientific interests by leading and participating in collaborative science and technical teams that address the goals set forth by the organization’s Comprehensive Conservation and Management Plan.

-The Partnership for the Delaware Estuary hired Elizabeth Horsey in 2008 as the first development specialist on staff at the tri-state National Estuary Program.
-She has since been promoted to Development Manager, working on fundraising, event planning, and database management.
+The Partnership for the Delaware Estuary hired Elizabeth Horsey in 2008.
+She is PDE’s Development Manager, working on fundraising, event planning, and database management.

-Emily Baumbach joined the Partnership for the Delaware Estuary in 2016 as a Science Planning Specialist.
+Emily Baumbach joined the Partnership for the Delaware Estuary in 2016.
+She is PDE’s Science Planning Coordinator.
 Her chief responsibility is to collect and report information for compliance with the National Estuary Program.

 Baumbach earned her Master’s Degree in Environmental Policy and Sustainability Management from The New School in New York City.

-Irina Beal is the PDE’s newest science fellow.
+Irina Beal is the PDE’s science technical specialst.
 She is here to work with freshwater mussels and assist with Living Shoreline projects.

 Jennifer Adkins was appointed to the position of Executive Director of the Partnership for the Delaware Estuary in October of 2007 after serving as interim Executive Director for approximately four months.
 Previous to this, she also served as the nonprofit’s Schuylkill Watershed Initiative Grant Coordinator for over two years, during which she managed a $1.15 million grant from the U.S.